After ICE arrested his mom, 18-year-old citizen worries he could be next while caring for younger sister

 Agents later said she matched the description of a suspect.

 The League of United Latin American Citizens, a prominent civil rights group, is looking at legal action to stop the detention operations in Louisiana.
-A LULAC spokeman told CBS News that they have set up a GoFundMe page for the family to help with expenses and bills.
-The spokeman also added that LULAC officials believe Cruz is being held in a Mississippi detention facility.
+A LULAC spokesman told CBS News that they have set up a GoFundMe page for the family to help with expenses and bills.
+The spokesman also added that LULAC officials believe Cruz is being held in a Mississippi detention facility.

 As the family waits for news, Escalante described the way his mother sounded on the phone before the line went dead.